-So this hasn't become a webpage yet.
+So this hasn't become a webpage.
 Until then, this is a list of some work I have done.
+Otherwise you can visit my blog, Take it or leave it, NL

 Mechatron - I assembled, wired, soldered, programed and named it.
 He was for the Circuits/Mechanisms/Mechatronics/Digital Logics course.
 Programmed in C!
 Mechatron navigates a half enclosed maze using it's left and front infrared sensors to follow the wall.
 He dead reckons the end (no wall to follow and not into the whole probabilistic localization thing).
 Mechatron's stepper motors stop periodically around the maze to fire golf balls into containers with the use of a solenoid.
 A 9V battery runs the main board while everything else is hooked up to 2 rechargable battery packs.
 A charger connector was also made to recharge them.